beledouxdenis/beledouxdenis.github.io/README.md

 - Successfully increased the rate of databases that could upgrade without manual bug fixes from approximately 50% to around 98%.
 - Implemented solutions to address longstanding issues by addressing a backlog of manual bug fixes, consolidating them into a generic upgrade script.
 - Pioneered innovative approaches to tackle problems that didn't have specific bug fixes, including the development of intelligent algorithms to automatically correct data.
 - Contributed to the creation of a new platform for database upgrades, streamlining the process for customers.
-This platform allowed customers to upload their database dumps, initiated an isolated container for the upgrade process, and returned the upgraded database dump to the customer, enhancing efficiency and user experience.
+This platform allows customers to upload their database dumps, initiates an isolated container for the upgrade process, and returns the upgraded database dump to the customer, enhancing efficiency and user experience.

 ### Python Framework Developer - Odoo
 May 2019 - Oct 2019